 PayKickstart Review Video – Tour of My Own Account

-I have used both of these and while JVzoo is well established and has good support, I have been moving my business away from them.
+I have used all of these and while JVzoo and Warrior Plus are well established and have good support, I have been moving my business away from them.
 Here is why:

-The upside of JVzoo is that they are easy to use and have been around for along time.
+The upside of JVzoo and Warrior Plus is that they are easy to use and have been around for along time.

-I am not going to be using them from this point on because of the issues mentioned above and by putting my products on JVZoo, I am guilty by association.
+I am not going to be using them from this point on because of the issues mentioned above and by putting my products on JVZoo or Warrior Plus, I am guilty by association.

 PayKickstart Vs Clickbank